aashikap0000/student/hacks/background.md

 ---
 layout: base
 title: Background with Object
-description: Use JavaScript to have an in-motion background.
+description: Use JavaScript to have an in motion background.
-sprite: /images/platformer/sprites/flying-ufo.png
+sprite: images/platformer/sprites/flying-ufo.png
-background: /images/platformer/backgrounds/alien_planet1.jpg
+background: images/platformer/backgrounds/alien_planet1.jpg
 permalink: /background
 ---